Green Chile Pork Pozole | Pozole Verde

 - Scrape off the blackened skin with a paring knife.
 Remove seeds and stem.

-- Add tomatillos and peppers to your food processor bowl or blender container and pulse until a smooth paste is formed.
-Then add the spices.
+- Add the tomatillos and peppers to your food processor bowl or blender container and pulse until a smooth paste is formed.
+Then, add the oregano.1 pound Tomatillas, 1 tablespoon Mexican oregano

 - Once the pork is tender, add the vegetables and hominy to the pork and the stock in the pot.
 Heat through.